-- Climate change is having increasing influence on cholera and WASH strategies. - There are notable discrepancies between stated political commitment to WASH and actual allocation of funds for WASH initiatives in many countries. - There is a lack of alignment between emergency response strategies and long-term development methods among partners, governments and donors. - Scarcity of funds makes it challenging to organize even basic events like the annual meeting of the WASH working group.
+- There has been a noticeable decline in partner engagement with the working group, necessitating revitalization and expansion of membership with a focus on donors and development actors. - Climate change is having increasing influence on cholera and WASH strategies. - There are notable discrepancies between stated political commitment to WASH and actual allocation of funds for WASH initiatives in many countries. - There is a lack of alignment between emergency response strategies and long-term development methods among partners, governments and donors. - Scarcity of funds makes it challenging to organize even basic events like the annual meeting of the WASH working group.